-During flu season, parents are often on high alert.
-As we all know, children are notorious for contracting and spreading infections.
-Children like to touch, lick and eat almost everything they come in contact with — especially when parents aren’t watching.
+It’s no wonder, as parents, we are on high alert during cold and flu season.
+Millions of children get sick each year with seasonal flu.
+Children are notorious for contracting and spreading infections.
+Children like to touch, lick and eat almost everything they encounter, especially when parents aren’t watching.

 Here are some tips to help you and your family minimize your risk of getting, and spreading, an infection like the flu or measles.

-But “hand washing with soap could protect about one out of every three young children who get sick with diarrhea and almost one out of five young children with respiratory infections like pneumonia,” according to the CDC.
+Handwashing with soap could protect about one out of every three young children who get sick with diarrhea and almost one out of five young children with respiratory infections like pneumonia, according to the CDC.

-Hand washing can be difficult to enforce for younger children, but turning this into a game for your little one makes it easier.
+Hand washing can be difficult to enforce when kids are younger, but turning this into a game for your little one makes it easier.
 Make sure to wash your hands for a minimum of 20 seconds or sing the “Happy Birthday” song twice.
 If you don’t have access to soap and water, use hand sanitizer to keep your child’s hands clean.

-Healthy People 2020, an HHS initiative, projects that 300 children annually die from vaccine-preventable illnesses and that 14 million diseases may be prevented by vaccinations.
-This demonstrates that vaccines are a great benefit for protecting our children and their health.
-Although vaccines do not provide full protection against the flu, they decrease your child’s chances of contracting the illness and often make it less severe if your child does get sick.
+Although vaccines do not provide complete protection against the flu, they decrease your child’s chances of contracting the illness and often make it less severe if they do get sick.

 Does your child have a fever (100.4° F or higher)?
 Do they have a questionable rash?
 Are they acting unusual today?

-If the answer is “yes,” it is probably best to contact your pediatrician and, depending on their advice, consider keeping your child home from daycare or school.
-This is especially important if your child is running a fever.
-Make sure they are free of fever for at least 24 hours without fever-reducing medications before they are sent back around other children.
+If the answer is “yes,” it is probably best to contact your pediatrician and, depending on their advice, consider keeping your child home from daycare or school, particularly if your child is running a fever.
+Make sure they are fever-free for at least 24 hours without fever-reducing medications before returning.

-As always, please contact your doctor with any questions or concerns regarding your child’s health.
+As always, contact your doctor with any questions or concerns regarding your child’s health.